 Platforms built around HTC VIVE, Pico, and Meta’s Quest ecosystem increasingly support multi-user simulations, performance analytics dashboards, and instructor oversight tools.

-However, ROI in 2026 extends beyond productivity metrics.
-Sustainable XR programmes account for accessibility, ergonomics, and user wellbeing.
+However, ROI extends beyond productivity metrics.
+Strong programmes account for accessibility, ergonomics, and wellbeing.
 Session duration limits, device comfort, and inclusive design directly influence adoption rates.
-Organisations that ignore the “people” dimension often see pilot fatigue rather than scaled impact.
+When organisations ignore the “people” dimension, pilots often plateau.

-Enterprise VR training delivers return on investment when performance metrics, user experience, and governance controls are designed together.
+Enterprise VR training delivers ROI when performance metrics, user experience, and governance controls are designed together.

 Why Is AR Remote Assistance Expanding in 2026?